 If your organization is in this rut, it’s time for a culture shift.

-We’re calling for HR, legal and business executives to “be strategic” in 2018 to solve sexual harassment.
+We’re calling for HR, legal and business executives to “be strategic” in 2018 to solve and find ways in preventing and/or reducing workplace harassment.
 In doing so, you can drive greater value for your company and create a healthy, self-sustaining environment, enabling greater productivity and engagement.

 1. Set expectations

 We’ve recently seen several large companies send memos from their executives reiterating their expectations for a respectful workplace, where misconduct and other harmful behaviors are not permitted.
 Don’t underestimate the power of setting your expectations – and holding yourself accountable, because employees are watching.

 Building a healthy workplace culture should be a key goal of every organization because it returns huge value.
 Embracing respect, good communication and diversity and inclusion are a great start, managing unconscious bias and effectively resolving conflict brings it to a whole other level.
 We acknowledge that there will still be issues.
 Invoke a language – like our color-coded Workplace Color Spectrum – to help people call out and deter bad behavior.

 3. Create #CultureKeepers